 - 2 cups of cream

 - 6 spoons of sugar (you can replace this with honey or other sweeteners)

-Add all other ingredients into a glass container and place in a saucepan of water.
+Add cream, milk, egg yolks and sugar into a glass container or jug and place in a saucepan of water.
 This will make your custard base.
 Heat until the custard reached 80-85˚C and the custard is starting to set and becoming thicker.
 Do not overheat as custard can curdle.

 Place in the fridge until cool.

 Mix the peaches into the custard.
 If you have an ice cream machine, place the mixture into the machine and churn until thick.

 If you don’t have a machine, place in the blender and blend.
 Place in a tray in the freezer and stir every couple of hours until frozen.